 Your roof is your first line of defense when protecting your home.
-Be it thunderstorms, strong winds, or inches of snow; your roof will protect you from the elements.
-However, many homeowners believe that their roofs are invincible, and all they need is the occasional check and clearing of the gutters.
+Be it thunderstorms, strong winds, or inches of snow, your roof will protect you from the elements.
+However, many homeowners believe that their roofs are unbeatable and only need the occasional check and clearing of the gutters.

-Neglecting your roof can open your home up to a world of damage, and chances are, once you have seen a leak coming in from your roof or noticed other damage such as exposed tiles, the damage has been done, and you will need more repairs than a simple fix.
+Neglecting your roof can open your home up to a world of damage, and chances are, once you have seen a leak from your roof or noticed other damage, such as exposed tiles, the damage has been done, and you will need more repairs than a simple fix.

-Periodic roof inspections can protect your home by identifying any significant concerns or problems and allow you the chance to rectify them quickly.
+Periodic roof inspections can protect your home by identifying any significant concerns or problems and allowing you the chance to rectify them quickly.

 When Should You Schedule A Roof Inspection?

-The majority of homeowners will have their roofs inspected after severe weather, which is a good idea in and of itself.
+Most homeowners will have their roofs inspected after severe weather, which is a good idea in and of itself.
 However, this isn’t the only time you should have your roof inspected.
-You should also have your roof inspected if you are planning to sell your home (replacing the roof can be a major selling point), and you should have it inspected every few years, depending on the type of roof and where you are located.
+You should also have your roof inspected if you plan to sell your home (replacing the roof can be a central selling point), and you should have it reviewed every few years, depending on the type of roof and where you are located.

-When it comes to roofing, asphalt shingle roofs should be inspected every three years, whereas if you have a tile or a metal roof, it can go much longer between inspections—approximately five and six years.
-If you live near the coast or in a climate with a lot of snow or rain can cause your roof to deteriorate faster, so you may want to consider more frequent roof inspections if you live in one of these areas.
+Regarding roofing, asphalt shingle roofs should be inspected every three years, whereas if you have a tile or a metal roof, it can go much longer between inspections—approximately five and six years.
+Living near the coast or in a climate with a lot of snow or rain can cause your roof to deteriorate faster, so you may want to consider more frequent roof inspections if you live in one of these areas.

-Also, having a fall roof inspection allows you to carry out any repairs that are fall specific, including the removal of moss and lichen.
-Treatment of moss and kitchen can take up to 180 days, meaning if treated in fall, this can be easily brushed away by the time spring comes around.
+Also, having a fall roof inspection allows you to carry out any fall-specific repairs, including removing moss and lichen.
+Treatment of moss in the kitchen can take up to 180 days, meaning if treated in the fall, this can be easily brushed away by spring.

 Are Homeowner Roof Inspections Good Enough?